cbennett07/demo-swf-app-chris/README.md

 }
 ```

-The `SoldierRepository interface` is a part of a Spring Boot application, serving as a repository for the Soldier entity. `Handles database operations` for the Soldier entity.
+- The `SoldierRepository interface` is a part of a Spring Boot application, serving as a repository for the Soldier entity. `Handles database operations` for the Soldier entity.
 By extending JpaRepository<Soldier, Long>, the SoldierRepository gains access to methods like `save`, `findById`, `findAll`, `deleteById`, `etc.`, without needing to implement these methods manually.

-`Spring Data JPA`: Provides an easy and efficient way to interact with the database without writing boilerplate code.
+- `Spring Data JPA`: Provides an easy and efficient way to interact with the database without writing boilerplate code.
 Spring Framework: Provides a powerful framework for building Java-based applications.

-The `SoldierRepository interface` can be used to perform CRUD operations on the Soldier entity.
+- The `SoldierRepository interface` can be used to perform CRUD operations on the Soldier entity.

 At this time, your backend code should be setup!
 Let us test it to see if it works:

-Manually enter a row into the soldier table:
+Next, let us `manually` enter a row into the soldier table:

 ```shell